charguer/formalmetacoq/omni/README.md

 - `EquivSmallBig`: equivalence between standard small-step and standard big-step semantics
 - `EquivOmni`: equivalence of omni-semantics and standard semantics

 Formalization of a core Separation Logic:
 - `SepLogicCommon`: heap predicates and entailment
 - `SepLogicSmall`: separation logic built on top of standard small-step semantics
 - `SepLogicOmniBig`: separation logic built on top of omni-big-step semantics
 - `SepLogicOmniSmall`: separation logic built on top of omni-small-step semantics
+- `SepLogicWithGhostOmniBig`: (work in progress) on the formalization of ghost state

 Other files: